-However, by law of large number, as more connections are accepted at edge, probability of each connection getting the minimum bandwidth increases.
-This is true for our example where acceptance of 3 more connections of existing types at both e1 and e2 (destine towards e3 and e4) ensures that every single accepted connection gets the lower bound of the bandwidth range even in the worst case.
+However, by law of large number, as more connections are accepted at edge, the probability of each connection getting the minimum bandwidth increases.
+This is true in our example where acceptance of 3 more connections of existing types at both e1 and e2 (destined towards e4 and e5) ensures that every single accepted connection gets the lower bound of the bandwidth range even in the worst case.
+The example is illustrated in Figure 7.